 Before Hutson emerged on the scene, many teams wouldn’t use their wide players as potential receivers out of fear their position would see them run into danger too easily!

 How strange is that to think now?

-It took forty-years for anyone to break his record of 99 receiving touchdowns after his retirement in the 1940s.
+It took forty years for anyone to break his record of 99 receiving touchdowns after his retirement in the 1940s.
 That’s how much fun he had putting this position on the map.
-Raymond Berry of the Baltimore Colts in the mid-1950s then took it up a level and helped plot the route tree as we know it today.
+Raymond Berry of the Baltimore Colts in the mid-1950s took it up a level and helped plot the route tree as we know it today.

-Crucially, the two-time NFL champion and Hall of Famer gave it a more cerebral and tactical quality, too, by applying his famous attention to detail, building one of the all-time great partnerships with Johnny Unitas.
+Crucially, the two-time NFL champion and Hall of Famer gave it a more cerebral and tactical quality by applying his famous attention to detail, building one of the all-time great partnerships with Johnny Unitas.

-Thanks to Berry’s work, route running and precise movements became more important than God-given speed, opening up a whole new avenue that many Americans have explored.
+Thanks to Berry’s work, route running and precise movements became more critical than God-given speed, opening up a whole new avenue that many Americans have explored.

 Moving into the 1960s, Lance Alworth posted two of arguably the most outstanding back-to-back campaigns a wide receiver has ever had in 1964 and 1965.
-During that glorious period, the Hall of Famer averaged more than 110 yards per game, a touchdown per game, and 120 yards per catch.
+During that glorious period, the Hall of Famer averaged more than 110 yards per game, a touchdown, and 120 yards per catch.

-One of the most significant positional changes in football history, these guys were setting the standard years before Jerry Rice would redefine what it means to be a wide receiver with the San Francisco 49ers from the 1980s onwards.
+One of the most significant positional changes in football history, these guys set the standard years before Jerry Rice would redefine what it means to be a wide receiver with the San Francisco 49ers from the 1980s onwards.

 Without them, some of the most exciting moments in football history may never have graced our screens.